 SEN: In order to avail of withdrawn, Special Education support, parents are asked to present a current (not more than 2-year-old) Educational Psychology Report which is used to create an IEP (Individualized Education Plan) for the child.
 All specially designed instruction is built around targets stipulated by the IEP.

 EAL:Students who arrive at Codrington with English as an Additional Language (and who require support) will be selected to be part of the EAL support program.
 These students range from those having little spoken or written English to those needing the vocabulary-extension support needed to meet grade-level reading and writing expectations.
 Support for EAL students may require intensive pull out sessions (1-to-1) or minimal support from the regular class teacher in the classroom.

 The PTA fundraised for the initial book order required to start stocking the shelves, and Codrington families donated new and old books to add to this.
-Indeed books are still donated to the library on a regular occurance and are always gratefully received.
-The school and we now hold over 7000 titles on our shelves.
-These range across fiction and nonfiction titles, a language section, DVDs, Audio CDs and learning centre resourses.
+Indeed books are still donated to the library regularly and are always gratefully received.
+We now hold over 8000 titles on our shelves.
+These range across fiction and nonfiction titles, a language section, DVDs, Audio CDs and learning centre resources.

 All the titles are electronically catalogued allowing for easy tracing of subject material and tracking of books on loan to students.

 Parent volunteers allow the library to be open on each school day, with classes gaining regular access to this wonderful world of books and learning.

 The schools clinic is staffed by the School Nurse, who is always on hand to help with all matters needing medical attention.
 Whether your child is a diabetic, asthmatic, has serious food allergies or just needs a plaster or a comforting place to be for their tummy ache, they will be in good hands.
 If your child needs any specific medical attention regarding any pre-existing conditions, we are happy to work with you on making sure this can be achieved at the school.

 All medical information is submitted with applications to the school.